 1. Housing

 Maui’s housing market is notoriously expensive, with limited inventory and high demand driving up prices.
-Whether you’re looking to rent or buy, expect to pay a premium for a place to call home.
-The median home price in Maui is well above the national average, and rental rates are equally steep.
+Whether you’re looking to rent or buy, expect to pay a premium for a place to call home, with market trends and advice indicating the median home price in Maui is well above the national average and rental rates are equally steep.

 2. Transportation